Ansariya ambush: Aftermath

 The successful ambush at Ansariya was of course received with satisfaction by the Islamic Resistance in Lebanon.
 But it was considered a catastrophe in Israel and it created a lot of unease in army circles.

 A total of five officers and seven other soldiers were killed in the clash.
 It was the worst single-day casualty toll in Lebanon since the Israeli withdrawal to the security zone in 1985.
 Shayetet 13 had for a long time avoided serious casualties.
 It would take the unit two years to recuperate from this blow.
 Prime Minister Netanyahu called it "one of the worst tragedies that has ever occurred to us".

 On May 25, 1998, the remains of Itamar Ilyah as well as body parts of at least two other soldiers who died in the Ansariya ambush were exchanged for 65 Lebanese prisoners and the bodies of 40 Hizbullah fighters and Lebanese soldiers captured by Israel.
-Among those returned to Lebanon, were the remains of Hadi Nasrallah, the son of Hizbullah Secretary-General Hassan Nasrallah, who was killed in a clash with IDF a week after the Ansariya ambush.
+Among those returned to Lebanon, were the remains of Hadi Nasrallah, the son of Hezbollah Secretary-General Hassan Nasrallah, who was killed in a clash with IDF a week after the Ansariya ambush.

 Possible security leak

-There was a wide-spread feeling in Israel that the Ansariya operation had been compromised.
+There was a widespread feeling in Israel that the Ansariya operation had been compromised.

 But the head of the Israeli Military Intelligence Directorate (AMAN) Moshe Ya'alon decided early on that the initial explosion must have come from the explosives carried by one of the Israeli soldiers.
 It would thus not appear as a planned ambush, but rather as a stroke of bad luck for Israel.
-Hizbullah thus appeared to have no prior knowledge of the operation and therefore no security leak in Israel was to be suspected.
+Hezbollah thus appeared to have no prior knowledge of the operation and therefore no security leak in Israel was to be suspected.

 A commission of Inquiry was appointed.
 It determined that most of the Israeli casualties were harmed by a different type of explosive, containing metal marbles (which the IDF explosives did not).
 The commission, however, ruled out the possibility of a security leak in Israel.
-The ambush was unplanned and not based on intelligence that Hizbullah had obtained.
+The ambush was unplanned and not based on intelligence that Hezbollah had obtained.
 This conclusion was also confirmed by two other subsequent investigations.

-On the first anniversary of the ambush, Hizbullah Secretary-General Hassan Nasrallah declared: “All I can say now is that we knew beforehand that there was going to be an operation” he said.
+On the first anniversary of the ambush, Hezbollah Secretary-General Hassan Nasrallah declared: “All I can say now is that we knew beforehand that there was going to be an operation” he said.
 “Now the question is: If the resistance knew, who told them?
 But we can’t disclose that, because that won’t be in the resistance’s best interest.”

-At first the focus was about a possible double agent, giving away the Israeli plans to Hizbullah.
+At first the focus was about a possible double agent, giving away the Israeli plans to Hezbollah.
 This version was voiced by The Independent's Beirut correspondent Robert Fisk.
 An Israeli agent was turned, who disclosed Israeli plans and fed Israel false information.